NewWorldVulture/genovation-controlpad/README.md

 # Format of Binary
 ## Header
 Contains information concerning Global Parameters.
 Notably does not contain information on number of keys or model.
 15 bytes in total.
-First two bytes always `E4 01`
+First give  bytes always `E4 01 0C E0 70`

+Next four bytes (`5`-`8`) mark out macro toggling keys.
+First two toggle, second two Shift.
+"None" is indicated by `80`.

+Next three bytes control, in order, number of keys allowed to be pressed at once, (???), and milliseconds between strokes (halved).

+Next three are LED Functions.
+Explained later. ()

 ## Keycodes
 From the sixteenth byte onwards, everything contains key data for a single Key.
 The Maximum byte length for a single key is 229 bytes(`0xE5`)